auto-optimization/iracepy/README.md

 # Example of using irace from Python. #

+## HELP WANTED

+Unfortunately, I do not have enough time to extend and maintain iracepy on my own.
+If you are interested in Python and automatic algorithm configuration and would like to take ownership of this project, please feel free to contact me!

 ## Usage

  * You need to install R and the irace package: https://github.com/MLopez-Ibanez/irace/